Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Results

 For weak coupling ($\eta=1$~eV), replacing H with D reduces the elastic scattering peak, enhances the energy-loss channel, and shifts its peak toward higher kinetic energies.
 For strong coupling ($\eta=3$~eV), where the elastic peak is already small, isotope substitution primarily narrows the energy-loss peak, reduces the low-energy component, and shifts the peak to higher energies.
-Comparison with Figure~\ref{fig:PE_eta} indicates that, for different $E_{in}$ and $\eta$, replacing H with D consistently produces effects similar to increasing the atom--surface coupling strength.
+Comparison with Figure~\ref{fig:PE_eta} indicates that, for different $E_{\rm in}$ and $\eta$, replacing H with D consistently produces effects similar to increasing the atom--surface coupling strength.

 This trend is physically intuitive.
 At the same incident energy, the heavier D atom has a lower velocity, thereby increasing the adiabaticity of the scattering process.
-According to the Landau--Zener formula,\cite{landau32,zener32,nitzan06} the probability of a diabatic transition contains an exponential term with a factor $|V_{ab}|^2/v$, where $V_{ab}$ is the nonadiabatic coupling between diabatic states $|a\rangle$ and $|b\rangle$, and $v$ is the velocity.
+This behavior can be qualitatively understood using the Landau--Zener formula for nonadiabatic transitions.\cite{landau32,zener32,nitzan06} According to this formula, the probability of a diabatic transition contains an exponential term with a factor $|V_{ab}|^2/v$, where $V_{ab}$ is the nonadiabatic coupling between diabatic states $|a\rangle$ and $|b\rangle$, and $v$ is the velocity.
 A decrease in $v$ thus has the same effect as an increase in $|V_{ab}|^2$.
 In our model, the coupling strength $\eta$ plays a role analogous to $|V_{ab}|^2$, so the isotope effect observed when replacing H with D mimics the effect of increasing $\eta$.

+Experimentally, the D-atom scattering used for comparison with H at $E_{\rm in}=1.92$~eV was performed at a slightly lower incident energy of $E_{\rm in}=1.87$~eV.
+As indicated in Figure~\ref{fig:PE_isotope}(a) and (c), reducing the incident energy from 1.92 eV to 1.87 eV leads to a small shift of the peak toward lower energies.
+A detailed comparison of the simulated isotope effect with experimental observations will be discussed in Sec.~\ref{sec:isotope_vs_exp}.